jennnaa/Fintech-class/README.md

 ![Breaddown of Beanworks AP customers by Industry](https://github.com/jennnaa/Fintech-class/blob/main/breakdown-of-beanworksap.png)

 ### What solution does this company offer that their competitors do not or cannot offer?
-The Beanworks customer wins are being incorporated in the Enterprise Applications Buyer Insight and Technographics Customer Database which has over 100 data fields that detail company usage of ERP Financial Management software systems and their digital transformation initiatives.
+Beanworks customer wins are being incorporated in the Enterprise Applications Buyer Insight and Technographics Customer Database which has over 100 data fields that detail company usage of ERP Financial Management software systems and their digital transformation initiatives.

 ### Which technologies are they currently using, and how are they implementing them?
 Beanworks enhances the existing accounting software with more transparent and cost-effective accounts payable processes.

+The Beanworks, a cloud based, accounting payable automation solution, they help companies streamline their invoice-to-payment strategies by eliminating paperwork and fostering collaboration in the accounting process.
+They dedicated to the ongoing innovation of the accounting process.
+As an account payable automation solution, we help companies get from invoice to payment faster at a fraction of traditional AP processing costs.
+Our software, BeanworksAP, helps accounting teams work smarter by eliminating paper and using more strategic accounting in their business.

+1. Mitigate risk with stronger controls: Use custom rules to automate and see every step of the companies’ AP workflow.
+Easily route POs, invoices, and payment approvals to the right team member at the right time.

+2. Gain visibility of the AP spend from anywhere: Easily look up the details of any invoice, PO or payment in the cloud, regardless of where it is in the workflow.
+Accurately accrue liabilities in real time and get a better understanding of the vendor spend.

+3. Reduce costs by working smarter: Manual AP is labor-intensive and can cost up to $15 to process an invoice.
+Save team time by reducing follow-ups and eliminating 83% of data entry.

+4. Integration with different accounting software: See below picture.

 ![](https://github.com/jennnaa/Fintech-class/blob/main/intergration.png)

+*The pitcure is from https://wearebctech.com/spotlight-on-beanworks/*

 ## Landscape: